borobaya/Kaggle_CatsVsDogs/README.md

 You can see how well tweaking parameters work without submissions to Kaggle.
 For this run "createFeatures.py" first, followed by "trainFeatures.py".

 To submit to Kaggle, run "predictTestSet.py".
+Untweaked, this code achieves a score of 0.58023 on the leaderboard.